albert-gonzalez/easytimer-react-hook/README.md

 # EasyTimer React Hook

-[EasyTimer](https://github.com/albert-gonzalez/easytimer.js) is a little library that allows to configure and manage an stopwatch or countdown.
-This React hook allows to use EasyTimer with React in a very simple way.
+[EasyTimer](https://github.com/albert-gonzalez/easytimer.js) is a little library that allows to configure and manage a stopwatch or countdown.
+This React hook allows using EasyTimer with React in a very simple way.

 ## Install